containers/toolbox/README.md

 Server, and that's a useful way to incrementally adopt containerization.

 The toolbox environment is based on an [OCI](https://www.opencontainers.org/) image.
 On Fedora this is the `fedora-toolbox` image.
-This image is then customized for the current user to create a toolbox container that seamlessly integrates with the rest of the operating system.
+This image is used to create a toolbox container that seamlessly integrates with the rest of the operating system.

 ## Usage

 ### Create your toolbox container:
 ```
 [user@hostname ~]$ toolbox create
+Created container: fedora-toolbox-30
+Enter with: toolbox enter
 [user@hostname ~]$
 ```
-This will create a container, and an image, called `fedora-toolbox-<your-username>:<version-id>` that's specifically customised for your host user.
+This will create a container called `fedora-toolbox-<version-id>`.

 ### Enter the toolbox:
 ```